sebastiaanbrand/graph-state-synthesis/README.md

 python run_gs_bcm.py examples/graph2.cnf examples/graph4.cnf
 ```

-By default the `z3` solver is used.
-The specific solver can be chosen by adding `--solver {z3|kissat|glucose4}`.
-If the target is found to be reachable, the actual sequence of LCs+VDs can be extracted from the satisfying assignment.
-However, this is currently only implemented for when the `z3` solver is used.
+By default the kissat solver is used.
+The specific solver can be chosen by adding `--solver {kissat|glucose4}`.
+TODO: If the target is found to be reachable, the actual sequence of LCs+VDs can be extracted from the satisfying assignment.

 ### Including edge flips